 - The coquina sand of Ponte Vedra Beach makes for a stunning sunset stroll

-- A walk along the Bayfront in St. Augustine at dusk is a relaxing way to end the day
+- A stroll along the Bayfront in St. Augustine at dusk is the perfect way to end the day

 - Take in the panoramic view from the top of the St. Augustine Lighthouse